-To take another example we also have a natural desire to be “part of the team” at work.
-Therefore, if a questionable action advances the team’s interests, as we perceive them, we may act unethically because, again, we are focusing upon achieving the team’s goals rather than adhering to our own ethical standards.
+To take another example, we also have a natural desire to be “part of the team” at work.
+Therefore, if a questionable action advances the team’s interests, as we perceive them, we may act unethically because, again, we are focusing upon achieving the team’s goals rather than on adhering to out own ethical standards.

-Most of us want to act ethically, and are certain that we will because we just know we’re good people.
+Most of us want to act ethically, and are certain that we will because we just know we are good people.
 But most of us are also overconfident regarding our own ethicality.
 This can lead to complacency that causes us to make decisions containing ethical dimensions without reflecting deeply.

-We’re ethical, it’s true, but boundedly so.
+So, we are ethical, it is true, but boundedly so.
 I recommend a little humility.
 Only if we truly commit ourselves to being ethical people and diligently guard against the organizational pressures and psychological factors that put bounds upon our ability to be so, can we possibly realize our ethical potential.”